-- hold youth offenders accountable to fulfill their obligations as community members;
+- holding youth offenders accountable to fulfill their obligations as community members

-- connect youth with citizens and agencies in their own communities;
+- connecting youth with citizens and agencies in their own communities

-- support youth in developing practical job skills, improving pro-social attitudes, and strengthening confidence to find meaningful employment;
+- supporting youth in developing practical job skills, improving attitudes, and strengthening confidence to find meaningful employment

-- provide a positive work environment for youth;
+- providing a positive work environment for youth

-- expand and cultivate meaningful community partnerships, involvement, and projects; and
+- expanding and cultivating meaningful community partnerships, involvement, and projects

-- apply the values and principles of balanced and restorative justice in our practice.
+- applying the values and principles of balanced and restorative justice in our practice

-- Provides community agencies and citizens an opportunity to play an active and important role in the lives of their community’s at-risk youth.
+- Provides community agencies and citizens an opportunity to play an active role in the lives of their community’s at-risk youth.

 - Community agencies receive volunteer support from youth obligated to give back to their community in meaningful ways.